Ali-Rashid85/nestjs-technical-assignment/README.md

 # NestJS Technical Assignment

-# DON'T TAKE MORE THAN 7 DAYS, AFTER RECEPTION, BEFORE SUBMITTING YOUR SOLUTION

 ## Description

 This assignment will help in assessing your technical skills.
 From Typescript syntax to code structure, appropriate coding principles and design patterns, and last but not least proper and relevant test coverage.